fatiando/pooch/README.rst

 * Download a file only if it's not in the local garage.
 * Check the SHA256 hash to make sure the file is not corrupted or needs updating.
-* If the hash is different Garage will download a new version of the file.
+* If the hash is different from the registry, Garage will download a new version of the file.
-* If the hash still doesn't match, Garage will warn of possible data corruption.
+* If the hash still doesn't match, Garage will raise an exception warning of possible data corruption.
-* If no hash is given, Garage won't perform any checks.

 Contacting Us